MikroElektronika/mikrosdk_click_v2/clicks/ambient18/details.md

 ## Example Description

-> This example demonstrates the use of Ambient 18 click board by measuring and displaying the illuminance value in Lux.
+> This example demonstrates the use of Ambient 18 Click board by measuring and displaying the illuminance value in Lux.

 **The demo application is composed of two sections :**